 Orzo Salad Tips and Variations:

-- Orzo is a type of pasta noodle not rice, so there's no pre-rinsing required.
+- Since orzo is a type of pasta noodle not rice, so there's no pre-rinsing required.
 Simply cook it according to the package directions then rinse in cool water to stop the cooking process.

 - Can't find an English cucumber?
-Use a regular cucumber instead.
+Use a slicing cucumber instead.
 You'll want to peel it and remove the seeds ahead of time.
-The skin on a regular cucumber is rather thick and the seeds make this pasta salad watery over time.
+The skin on a slicing cucumber is rather thick and the seeds make this pasta salad watery over time.